MUSIC MAN History

 String Retainer

-Set between the 1st and 2nd strings.
-After 1985 (as described later), it was moved to between the 2nd and 3rd strings.
+It is positioned between the 1st and 2nd strings.
+As described later, starting in 1985, this was moved to between the 2nd and 3rd strings.

-The 2-band EQ is one reason for the Vintage StingRay's popularity.
-It consists of Volume, Treble Boost, and Bass Boost controls.
+The 2-band EQ is one of the reasons for the Vintage StingRay’s popularity.
+The controls are Volume, Treble Boost, and Bass Boost.

-Incidentally, the earliest 1976 control knobs were plastic "radio knobs," but they were quickly replaced with metal knobs.
+Incidentally, the control knobs on the very first 1976 models were made of plastic and were called "radio knobs," but they were soon changed to metal knobs.

 Bridge

-Although removed from this unit, it features a bridge with individual string mute mechanisms.
-Made of thick steel, it is firmly secured by large screws on both sides.
+Although removed from this unit, the bridge features an independent mute mechanism for each string.
+It is made of thick steel and is securely fastened with large screws on both sides.

 Joint Plate

-This also features the three-point neck joint, a major characteristic of 1970s StingRays.
-Another significant feature is the built-in micro-tilt mechanism for adjusting the angle between the body and neck.
+This is also a three-point neck joint, a major feature of 1970s StingRay models.
+Another key feature is the built-in micro-tilt mechanism for adjusting the angle between the body and the neck.

-Additionally, from 1976 to 1978, the serial number was stamped on the joint plate.
+Additionally, from 1976 to 1978, the serial number was engraved on the joint plate.

 Battery Cover

 A screw-mounted metal plate serves as the battery cover.
-This design continued until 1996, when the sliding battery box was adopted.
+This design continued until 1996, when the slide-type battery box was introduced.

 Logo

-The two figures depicted are said to be modeled after Leo Fender and Tom Walker.
+It is said that the two figures depicted are modeled after Leo Fender and Tom Walker.

 Bridge Plate

-The difference from the previously mentioned 1977 model is that the serial number is engraved.
-From 1978 to 1984, the serial number is engraved on the bridge plate.
+The difference from the aforementioned 1977 model is that the serial number is engraved.
+From 1978 to 1984, the serial number was engraved on the bridge plate.

 MUSIC MAN/StingRay 1981